-Join our Newsletter by subscribing today.
-Receive all the latest news on how your donations are helping to protect Royal Bengal Tigers in the Bandhavgarh National Park.
-You can make our real impact and we want you to find out just how
+Subscribe to our Newsletter today.
+Receive the latest news on how you are helping us to protect Royal Bengal Tigers in Bandhavgarh National Park.
+You can make a real impact and we want you to show you how

 Our ultimate goal is to protect wild tigers from extinction by eliminating tiger deaths due to poaching, poisoning or retaliatory attacks.

 With India home to approximately 70% of all remaining wild tigers it is vital we protect their populations for generations to come.

 Our aim is to give wild tigers a wild future.
 We do this by protecting tigers with buffer zone poaching patrols, off-setting the effects of drought by building waterholes and reducing human-animal conflict through education.

 By providing anti-poaching patrols in the buffer forests around Bandhavgarh we are protecting tigers from poaching by removing snares and helping to eliminate other illicit activities such as illegal logging so tigers can walk the forests safely.
 Our patrols work helps to reduce the impact that these activities have on precious tiger habitat.
 Whilst our work with local communities helps to change attitudes towards poaching and further support the long-term survival of wild tigers

 The project will provide a solar powered borehole pump system for a medium-large waterhole for tigers/other wildlife.
 The bore-well uses underground sources to provide wildlife water year-round.
 Surplus water returns via soak away systems.
 We installed 2 systems in 2018 to provide water for 8 tigers & countless other wildlife.
 This has reduced human-animal conflict in nearby villages.
 Donations will help to reduce human-animal conflict & save many animals via the provision of year-round water.